“The first step toward change is awareness.” – Nathaniel Branden

 - What’s On Your Bucket List?
 101 Things To Do Before You Die

-Update on ninth Jan ’09: The sixth Jan front page listing on Digg.com for Are You Sleepwalking Your Life Away? article (600+ diggs) has definitely thrown everything off the record!
+Update on Jan 9, ’09: The Jan 6 front page listing on Digg for this article has thrown everything off the record!
 After the listing, linkbacks sprang up from Delicious popular page, series of forums, social networking sites among a multitude of other sites.
-So far, we have approximately over 23K new readers coming in and counting – that about floors the visitor target I had set for the full month of January Thanks to everyone who has dugg the article and welcome to all new visitors Please check out the archives for all the articles that have been posted so far.
+So far, we have approximately over 23K new readers coming in and counting – that about floors the visitor target I had set for the full month of January. 🙂 Thanks to everyone who has dugg the article and welcome to all new visitors 🙂 Please check out the archives for all the articles that have been posted so far.

 At the same time, I have received a lot of emails/comments on this article.
 I have written a follow-up post to reply to all feedback.
 Read them in Are You Sleepwalking Your Life Away?
 Part 2